allpurposemachines/hypermap/www/converting-an-api.md

 Updating the content type and ensuring that the top-level of responses is an "object" are all you need to build a compliant HyperMap service.
 With that in place, we can start to take advantage of HyperMap's powerful features.

+## APM Explorer

+At this step, it's a good idea to install the [APM Explorer Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=all-purpose-machines.apm-explorer) which lets your explore and interact with your API as you develop.
+Once installed, open the extension sidebar and enter the URL of your running service into the address field.

 ## Mech

 There are two common ways to consume a REST API: manually hit HTTP endpoints and parse the JSON responses, or use a service-specific client (also known as a wrapper or SDK).